-SaaS companies have started to realize that their products should be the main driver of growth.
-This product-led growth flips the old marketing and sales rulebooks on their heads.
+The new trend of product-led growth in the SaaS world flips the old marketing and sales rulebooks on their heads.

 Product marketing is a large part of this shift.
 With software development becoming cheaper and more and more democratized, the competition in the SaaS market has become fierce.
 And so – the purchasing decisions are now made by the end-user – not execs.